In this section: Asthma Triggers | Indoor Triggers | Outdoor Triggers | Occupational Asthma | Pets & Animals

 Many types of pets and animals can be asthma triggers.
 Learn about managing your asthma while living with pets.

-Breathe Easy: Triggers
+Breath Easy: Triggers